Nicola Richards: Parliamentary career

-Richards was elected as MP for West Bromwich East at the 2019 general election with a majority of 1,593 (4.4%).
-It was a notionally safe Labour seat as it had previously elected a member of the party since its creation in 1974.
-Its previous MP was former deputy leader of Labour Party Tom Watson, who had stood down at the election.
-Richards was a member of the Women and Equalities Committee from March 2020 to November 2021 and the Education Select Committee from September 2021 to March 2022.
+At the 2019 general election, Richards was elected to Parliament as MP for West Bromwich East, winning with 46.7% of the vote and a majority of 1,593.

+She was a member of the Committee on the Future Relationship with the European Union from March 2020 to January 2021, the Women and Equalities Committee from March 2020 to November 2021 and the Education Select Committee from September 2021 to March 2022.

 Richards is a supporter of transgender rights.
 In August 2020, she co-authored an article in ConservativeHome with fellow MP Alicia Kearns, which called on the government to reform the Gender Recognition Act 2004.

+She served on the 1922 Committee between November 2020 and September 2021.
 She was a Parliamentary Private Secretary in the Department of Transport between September 2021 and July 2022.
 Richards resigned as PPS on 5 July 2022 in protest against Prime Minister Boris Johnson's leadership over his handling of the Chris Pincher scandal.

 Richards endorsed Penny Mordaunt during the July 2022 Conservative Party leadership election.
 After Mordaunt was eliminated, Richards backed Liz Truss.
+In September 2022, she was appointed as a Parliamentary Private Secretary to Mordaunt when she became the Leader of the House of Commons.

+She became co-Chair of the All-Party Parliamentary Group Against Antisemitism in December 2022.
+As part of this role, she criticised GB News for allowing presenter Neil Oliver to "indulge conspiracy theories" that risk spreading antisemitic tropes in February 2023.

+In May 2024, it was confirmed that Richards had been shortlisted to be the Conservative prospective parliamentary candidate for Solihull West and Shirley; she later lost the selection vote, coming second to Dr Neil Shastri-Hurst.

+She served as Vice Chair of the International Young Democrat Union (IYDU), a global alliance of centre-right political youth organisations until 2025.

+Personal life

+Richards married Jon Smith at St Mary and St Bartholomew Church, in Hampton in Arden, near Solihull, in December 2022.
+She was a trustee of the Albion Foundation, the charity arm of the football club West Bromwich Albion until 2024.